zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Two roads diverged in a wood, and I took the one less traveled by, and that has made all the difference."
+> "The more we value things, the less we value ourselves.  "
 >
-> — Robert Frost
+> — Bruce Lee
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch